(Updated Jan. 14, 2017)

-The most successful coach in Florida State history, Leonard Hamilton is the Seminoles’ all-time winningest coach and is the 10th winningest coach in ACC history.
-He became the Seminoles winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the 10th all-time winningest coach in ACC history as he guided the Seminoles past VCU on Dec.
-6, 2015.
-Seven games into the 2016-17 season, he needs only three wins to surpass Frank McGuire of North Carolina and South Carolina to move into ninth place for all-time coaching victories in the nation’s most storied and illustrious conference – the ACC.
+The most successful coach in Florida State history, Leonard Hamilton is the Seminoles’ all-time winningest coach and is the 8th winningest coach in ACC history.
+He became the Seminoles' winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the eighth all-time winningest coach in ACC history as he guided the Seminoles past Samford on Dec.
+19, 2016.
+Hamilton enters Florida State's game against North Carolina on Jan.
+14, 2017 in eighth place (272 overall wins) and is 55 wins behind Terry Holland of Virginia for seventh highest win total in the nation’s most storied and illustrious conference – the ACC.

 Hamilton is the only coach in league history to be the all-time winningest coach at two different ACC schools.
 Hamilton is also the winningest Division I coach at the University of Miami with 144 wins (1991-2000).